hoangsonww/AI-ML-Classifiers/README.md

         brew install tesseract
         ```
     - This is required for the OCR functionality to work.
 Also, when you install, note down the installation path of the Tesseract OCR executable.
 Replace the path in the `pytesseract.pytesseract.tesseract_cmd` variable in the `ocr.py` script with yours.
+    - For example, if you installed Tesseract OCR in the default location on Windows, the path would be:
+      ```python
+      pytesseract.pytesseract.tesseract_cmd = r'C:\Program Files\Tesseract-OCR\tesseract.exe'
+      ```
 4. **Run Character Classification**
     ```bash
     python ocr.py